 Bristol's busy city centre contains a number of excellent museums, galleries, parks and churches, including the Bristol Cathedral.
-The city receives over nine million visitors a year and as one of the current top ten UK holiday destinations, its tourism industry is rapidly expanding.
+The city receives close to 10 million visitors a year and as one of the current top ten UK holiday destinations, its tourism industry is rapidly expanding.
 Its thriving music scene is still dominated by trip-hop (also known as the Bristol Sound), which emerged in the city in the 1980s and 1990s; and with two universities, Bristol has a thriving nightlife, plenty of restaurants and shops galore.

 The diversity and muddled history of the city make it well worth the visit, and it is also a convenient distance from the nearby city of Bath, as well as the fascinating site of Stonehenge.

 In roughly 1140, the Abbey of St Augustine was founded by Robert Fitzhardinge.
 Over the years, the abbey was altered,…